isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-16-post-Administrative Professionals' Day: Serving others leaves no room for error.md

 <p>Yet, after two decades, San San seamlessly navigates her role as an administrative
 professional, having worked across various industries — education, healthcare and banking.
-As the Assistant Manager (Grants and Administration) at NHIC, a role she assumed in 2022, San San oversees various administrative tasks, including managing logistics and providing support to colleagues during events.</p>
+As the Assistant Manager (Grants and Administration) at NHIC, a role she assumed in 2022, San San oversees various corporate administrative roles, including managing senior management schedules, meeting logistics and providing support to colleagues during events.</p>
 <p>How did this self-proclaimed introvert thrive in a role which demands
 constant communication with people from various backgrounds and the ability to anticipate their needs?
 What fuels her passion?
 The joy of service and